 Empty Fuel Lines Can Cause Difficult Starting

 Keep pressing it until it fills with gas and most of the air bubbles are gone.
-You can check whether the primer is working ok by partially filling the tank with gas but allowing the end of the line without the filter to remain above the surface (the line with the filter should be submerged).
+You can check whether the primer is working properly by partially filling the tank with gas but allowing the end of the line without the filter to remain above the surface (the line with the filter should be submerged).
 When you repeatedly push the primer button, gas should flow out of the line without the filter.

 Maybe There's a Problem With the Spark Plug?

-- A healthy spark should be blue, it might be difficult to see the spark in bright sunlight, so move the trimmer into the shade or indoors.
-If there's no sign of a spark, try a new one or even a plug from a lawn mower (to test the ignition circuit is ok) before you attempt any more in depth troubleshooting (Don't use a plug which is longer than the original one as it could hit the piston!)
+- A healthy spark should be blue.
+It can be difficult to see a spark in bright sunlight, so move the trimmer into the shade or indoors.
+If there's no sign of a spark, try a new one or even a plug from a lawn mower (to test the ignition circuit is okay) before you attempt any more in depth troubleshooting.
+(Don't use a plug which is longer than the original one as it could hit the piston!)

-Dirty or Cracked Spark Plug
+Can a Dirty or Cracked Spark Plug Prevent Starting?

 If the plug won't spark, there are two possible causes:

 A crack in the ceramic insulation of the plug can cause the spark to take a "short cut" through the insulation so that it doesn't jump the gap where it's supposed to do

-Dirty Plug If the ceramic insulation which surrounds the central electrode is excessively covered in soot, again this can short out the spark so that it won't jump to the outer electrode (the one connected to the threads).
+If the ceramic insulation which surrounds the central electrode is excessively covered in soot, again this can short out the spark so that it won't jump to the outer electrode (the one connected to the threads).
 You can clean soot off with a tooth brush, or better still a "toothbrush" style, small wire brush.
 Then scrub the electrodes using the toothbrush in a small bowl/coffee jar lid full of gas.

 Could There Be a Problem With the Ignition Module?

-As explained in great detail in my hub Lawn Mower Won't Start? - Top 10 Mower Troubleshooting Tips, small engines have a device called a magneto for creating a spark at the plug to ignite the fuel/air mixture in the cylinder.
-This is a cross between a transformer and generator, and creates voltages of about 10kV.
+As explained in great detail in my article Lawn Mower Won't Start? - Top 10 Mower Troubleshooting Tips, small engines have a device called a magneto for creating a spark at the plug to ignite the fuel/air mixture in the cylinder.
+This is a cross between a transformer and generator and creates voltages of about 10kV.
 These are normally electronic capacitor discharge ignition modules (CDI) on modern trimmers, so there are no points to be cleaned or a condenser (capacitor) to replace.